Samuel-Cavada/Azure-VM-Build/README.md

 # Project Objective

-The main aim of this project is to establish a secure and efficient Azure Virtual Machine environment.
-This involves configuring VM settings, ensuring robust data encryption, and optimizing network security to support tasks such as remote access and cybersecurity operations.
+This project focuses on building a secure and functional Azure Virtual Machine (VM) environment from the ground up.
+The goal was to configure key settings, strengthen encryption, and tighten network security — all essential for enabling secure remote access and supporting cybersecurity operations like vulnerability management and threat hunting.

 # Tools

-- Azure Portal: For creating and managing virtual machines.
+- Azure Portal – VM deployment and management
-- Azure Key Vault: To securely store and manage encryption keys.
+- Azure Key Vault – Encryption key storage
-- Azure Network Security Groups: To control inbound and outbound traffic to the VM.
+- Azure Network Security Groups – Traffic filtering and access control
-- Remote Desktop Protocol (RDP): For remote access to the VM.
+- Remote Desktop Protocol (RDP) – Remote connection setup

 # Skills Gained

-- Azure VM Configuration: Learn how to set up and configure virtual machines in Azure.
-- Data Encryption: Understand the importance of encryption and how to implement it using platform-managed keys.
+- Deploying and configuring Azure Virtual Machines
+- Implementing data encryption with platform-managed keys
-- Network Security: Gain insights into configuring network security groups and managing traffic.
+- Setting up network security groups and firewall rules
-- Remote Access Management: Develop skills in setting up secure remote access to virtual machines.
+- Establishing secure remote access using RDP

-# Outcomes

-By the end of this project, I successfully created a secure and efficient Azure Virtual Machine.
-I gained valuable skills in configuring VMs, managing encryption keys, and implementing network security measures.
-Additionally, I developed proficiency in setting up remote access and learned best practices for cybersecurity, enhancing my ability to conduct vulnerability assessments and threat hunting activities.
+- Building cloud environments for cybersecurity practice

+## Environment Setup
+Deployed using Microsoft Azure's cloud infrastructure.
+Built an isolated resource group with a virtual network and securely configured subnets to simulate a real-world, secure enterprise environment.

 # Walkthrough